 It’s no secret that reading more books than the average person is a habit shared by the world’s most successful people.
 Take Bill Gates for example, who reads up to 50 books a year!
 Warren Buffett is also an avid reader, reading up to 5-6 hours per day.
-Buffett aligns the benefits of accumulating knowledge with compound interest effect, it builds up over time.
+Buffett aligns the benefits of accumulating knowledge with the compound interest effect, it builds up over time.
 Here are a few of our favourite books on finance and mindset to kickstart you on your money journey.
 Suffice it to say that it’s time to lay off the Netflix and’ chill, and start learning with literature.

 George S. Clason – The Richest Man In Babylon